delcroip/glpi_plugin_openmedis/dev_lesson_learned.md

 Table should have this form: glpi_plugin_[pluginname (all lower and without _)]_[elementname (all lower)] The class should have this form Plugin[Pluginname(only first letter in CAP)][ElementName (singular form, start with CAP, may have CAP in it)]

+## Asset

+### Schema fields
+when creating an asset there is fields that must be created ticket_tco is_deleted name id
+...

+if you want to have devices per entity is_recursive entity_id

+### other schema

+<AssetClass>Type is a std class expected by some reports

 ## component

 add the "component/ itemDevice" types you want while registering the function